Opportunities for Large-Scale Data Aggregation Using Web Scraping

 Large-scale web scraping is one of the most efficient and technically sound ways to collect and aggregate useful data from millions of web pages.
 It enables the automated extraction of structured data from websites.
 Its benefits and opportunities include:

-- Scalability: It allows for the extraction and processing of huge amounts of data that traditional techniques cannot handle or resolve quickly.
+Scalability: It allows for the extraction and processing of huge amounts of data that traditional techniques cannot handle or resolve quickly.
+Our infrastructure processes over 50 million pages monthly across diverse industries.

-- Cost savings: It eliminates the need for external data providers, packaged software, and manual data entry.
+Cost savings: It eliminates the need for external data providers, packaged software, and manual data entry.
+Companies typically save 60-80% compared to traditional data acquisition methods.

 To illustrate what this would look like on a large scale, imagine that you want to extract data for every product in an Amazon category.
 This category has 20,000 pages, with 20 items on each page.
 That would mean crawling and extracting 400,000 pages.
 In other words, that’s equivalent to 400,000 HTTP GET requests.